ValeriiKlimenko/IncEG/README.md

 ------------------------------------------------------------------------------------------------

-Misak software can be set through the file init_incl.dat.
+Misak software is in the directory

+cross_section_calculation

-It contains the following text:
+It can be set through the file init_incl.dat, that contains the following text:

 INCIDENT   ELECTRON    6.000   0.000   0.000   0.000   0.000   0.000